sbalasz/Accounting/README.md

 **Access the application**: [https://sbalasz.github.io/Accounting](https://sbalasz.github.io/Accounting)

-## 🔐 Access Codes
+## 🔐 Access Control

-The application is protected with access codes.
-Contact the administrator for your access code.
+The application is protected with an access code.
+Contact the administrator for access.

-**Default Access Codes** (for testing):
-- `admin2024` - Administrator access
-- `user123` - Standard user access
-- `accounting2024` - Accounting team access

 ## ✨ Features